dvu4/Data-Wrangling-with-MongoDB/README.md

 Data Wrangling with MongoDB class code
 # Data-Wrangling-with-MongoDB

-How to view html page (in this case is wrangling-openstreetmap-finalproject.html),
+How to view html page (in this case is wrangling-openstreetmap-finalproject.html in final_project folder),
  + Right-click the index.html file and select copy link address.
   Ex : you should have the link like this https://github.com/dvu4/Data-Wrangling-with-MongoDB/blob/master/final_project/wrangling-openstreetmap-finalproject.html